J-Tak-M/Josh-M-Portfolio/README.md

 Northwood Inc. | Halifax Nova Scotia

 *Responsibilities:*
 - Provided technical support and guidance to staff and residents throughout the Northwood campuses.
-Worked to maintain IT and security posters of the company.
+Worked to maintain/upgrade the IT and security posture of the organization.

 #### Theatre Technician | 10/2017 - 09/2019
 Bella Rose Arts Centre | Halifax West High School